Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Self-Supervision Literature Review

-\textbf{Multi-SSL: combining multiple SSL pretext tasks into one framework.} Due to the limitation that single pretext task could learn task-biased features, multi-SSL adopts different self-supervision signals for networks training to obtain robust representations.
-In this section, we only review the SSL work that combines pretext tasks of different types (predictive, generative, contrastive).
-Based on Model Genesis, Haghighi \emph{et al.} \citep{haghighi2020learning} proposed a Semantic Genesis framework to learn semantically enriched representation by self-restoration, self-discovery and self-classification, simultaneously.
-In the self-discovery stage, representations learned by an auto-encoder are compared to discover images from semantically similar patients.
-Then, they assign an anatomical pattern label for patches with fixed positions in these images.
-The self-classification and self-recovery refer to the pattern classification task and the reconstruction task in Model Genesis, respectively.
-As another extension work of Model Genesis, Zhang \emph{et al.} \citep{zhang2021sar} added a scale-aware proxy task of predicting the scale of input cubes into the Model Genesis framework to learn multi-level local representations.
-Zhou \emph{et al.} \citep{zhou2021preservational} incorporated contrastive and generative SSL into a PCRL framework, where "preservational learning" is proposed for the generative SSL to preserve more information.
-Dong \emph{et al.} \citep{dong2021self} designed a self-supervised multi-task framework consisting of a contrastive sub-task and a generative sub-task to simultaneously learn instance discrimination and the underlying structure from sequential 2D medical data.
-In the embedding space, the contrastive proxy task aims to maximize the similarity of slices from the same patient volume while minimize the similarity of slices from different patient.
-Given a slice, the objective of the generative task is recovering its precedent and successor slices within several steps in the same volume.
-Taher \emph{et al.} \citep{taher2022caid} argued that state-of-the-art contrastive SSL algorithms aim at learning global instance-discrimination of photographic images while medical image analysis requires more attention to local features.
-Inspired by PCRL, they added a reconstruction task into the contrastive learning framework, thereby enabling finer and more discriminative features.
-To benefit from collaborative learning, Haghighi \emph{et al.} \citep{haghighi2022dira} further developed DiRA by integrating discriminative, restorative, and adversarial Learning.
+\textbf{Multi-SSL: combining multiple SSL pretext tasks into one framework.} Due to the limitation that a single pretext task could learn task-biased features, multi-SSL adopts different self-supervision signals for network training to extract robust representations.
+In this section, we only review the SSL works that combine pretext tasks of different types (predictive, generative and contrastive).
+Based on Model Genesis, \cite{haghighi2020learning} proposed a Semantic Genesis framework to learn semantics-enriched representation by three modules: self-restoration, self-discovery and self-classification.
+In the self-discovery module, semantically similar samples are discovered by comparing the representations learned by an autoencoder.
+Then, they assign anatomical pattern labels to patches at fixed positions.
+The self-classification and self-recovery refer to the pattern classification task and the reconstruction task used in Model Genesis, respectively.
+As another extension work of Model Genesis, \cite{zhang2021sar} added a scale-aware proxy task of predicting the input's scale into the Model Genesis framework to learn multi-level representations. \cite{zhou2021preservational} incorporated contrastive and generative SSL into a PCRL framework, where "preservational learning" is proposed for the generative SSL to preserve more information. \cite{dong2021self} designed a multi-task framework consisting of contrastive and generative sub-tasks to collaboratively learn instance discrimination and the underlying structures from sequential 2D medical data.
+Similarly, \cite{taher2022caid} argued that state-of-the-art contrastive SSL algorithms learns global instance discrimination of photographic images while medical image analysis requires more attention to local features.
+Inspired by PCRL, they added a generative task into the contrastive learning framework to obtain more fine-grained features.
+To benefit from collaborative learning, \cite{haghighi2022dira} developed DiRA by integrating discriminative, restorative, and adversarial learning.